 How do you submit a petition?
-You submit, electronically on EagleOps, an additional, page along with your persuasive proposal essay.
-This additional page should address the reasons for your petition, plus one faculty recommendation letter (from an Emory, Oxford, or Goizueta professor) in academic support of your plan.
+You submit, electronically on EagleOps, an additional page along with your persuasive proposal essay.
+This additional page should address the reasons for your petition.
+You must also submit one faculty recommendation letter (from an Emory, Oxford, or Goizueta professor) in academic support of your plan.

 If this applies to you, please be aware that (1) there is no guarantee that your petition will be accepted, and (2) if you are petitioning because you are not yet admitted to Goizueta, your program placement request will be considered *after* all currently admitted students AND *after* you receive a decision about your admission to the Goizueta Business School.
 Under no circumstances will a waitlisted student be allowed to study abroad in his/her first semester at Goizueta.